California residents, please see our California Privacy Notice at Collection, and California & Other U.S. State Privacy Rights sections.

 Zoom does not allow children under the age of 16 to sign up for a Zoom account.

-For educational organizations that use Zoom Products to provide educational services to children under 18, Zoom’s Children’s Educational Privacy Statement is available here.
+For educational organizations that use Zoom products and services to provide educational services to children under 18, Zoom’s Children’s Educational Privacy Statement is available here.

-To exercise your rights or if you have any privacy-related questions or comments related to this Privacy Statement, please send an email to firstname.lastname@example.org.
+To exercise your rights, please click here.
+If you have any privacy-related questions or comments related to this Privacy Statement, please send an email to firstname.lastname@example.org.

 You can also contact us by writing to the following address: